About

 All delegates approved the new 58 members, executive board of MWU, for next period 2018 – 2022 incl. the new president Jack Terpins (born 1948) as well as new plenary.

 Among 42 members of the plenary, there are just 9 from Europe.
 One of them is Roman Gronský, who was elected as the UMCR chairman in Karlovy Vary.
-He is active in the sports movement for
+He is active in the sports movement for a long time and speaks several languages.

 On this occasion, the delegates exchanged experiences and presented the next continental Maccabi games: